PhD, Economics, Johns Hopkins University, 2013

 BA, Economics, Wesleyan University, 2000

-Brian Phelan is an Assistant Professor of Economics and has been at DePaul since 2012.
+Brian Phelan is an assistant professor of economics in the Driehaus College of Business.
+Phelan has been at DePaul since 2012.

-Brian received his bachelor's degree in Economics from Wesleyan University in 2000, a master's degree in Economics from Tufts University in 2006 and his PhD in Economics from Johns Hopkins University in 2013.
+Phelan received his bachelor's degree in economics from Wesleyan University in 2000, a master's degree in economics from Tufts University in 2006 and his PhD in economics from Johns Hopkins University in 2013.

 Phelan currently teaches Principles of Microeconomics and Introductory Econometrics in the undergraduate program and Labor Economics in the MS-EPA program.